How does a child get referred?

 - School Counsellor or Principal

-Initial contact is generally made via phone or email contact with the Children’s Service Team Leader, Suzanne Alliston: click here
+Initial contact must be made via phone or email contact with the Children’s Service Manager, Betty Gallagher: click here

-If the referral fits the criteria for the programme, the referral person completes a Referral form and returns it to the Children’s Service Team Leader or Clinical Manager – STOP Children & Adolescent Services
+If the referral fits the criteria for the programme, the referral person completes a Referral form and returns it to the Children’s Service Manager Betty Gallagher or Clinical Director -Stop Children & Adolescent Services

-Click here to download the Children’s Service Referral Form (in word Format)
+Click here to download the Referral Form Children (in Word or PDF Format)